The ADS and Safe Sport

 There are numerous reasons to engage in equestrian sport at any level, from the beginner to the Olympic athlete.
 Equestrians share a love for the sport and a personal bond with the horse.
 People often engage in equestrian sport, whether in the role of an athlete, official, staff member, or other participant because of their love of horses and simply to have fun.
 In addition, equestrian sport encourages a healthy lifestyle and builds self-confidence.

 Unfortunately, sport can also be a high-risk environment for misconduct.
-All forms of misconduct are both intolerable and in direct conflict with the United States Equestrian Federation’s Vision Statement: to continue to lead equestrian sport in the United States while ensuring fairness, safety and enjoyment for an ever growing number of people.
+All forms of misconduct are both intolerable and in direct conflict with the Center’s statements and ADS’ policies ensuring fairness, safety and enjoyment for an ever growing number of people.

 • Emotional Misconduct